Skip to main content

 Plan

-Decompose a high-level goal into atomic tasks with explicit dependencies, effort estimates, and acceptance criteria.
+Decompose a high-level goal into atomic tasks with explicit dependencies and acceptance criteria.
 SPOQ builds a directed acyclic graph (DAG) for parallel dispatch.

 /epic-planning "Add config validation to CLI"